 6 Things Bedrooms of Good Sleepers Have in Common

-What we can learn about sleep hygiene from those eight-hours-a-night folks.
+Here's what we can learn about sleep hygiene and better sleep from those eight-hours-a-night folks.

 “Quiet, dark, and cool has always been the rule for good sleep,” says James Maas, PhD, a consultant on sleep and performance and CEO of Sleep for Success.
 “We now know that 65 degrees Fahrenheit promotes the deepest and longest sleep.”
 Why: The hotter you are, the more likely it is that you're going have a lighter and shorter sleep.
 “You want a body temperature where neurons aren't firing intensely, and that happens when the hypothalamus, the temperature regulator in the brain, is cool,” he says.

 “A bedroom primed for sleep is one in which the use of electronics within an hour of bedtime is kept at an absolute minimum,” says Maas.
-We’re all guilty of last-minute, before-bed emails or House of Cards binges under the covers, but good sleepers often know better.
+We’re all guilty of last-minute, before-bed emails or binges under the covers, but good sleepers often know better.
 All of these devices put out a lot of blue daylight spectrum light, which blocks the flow of the sleep hormone melatonin and delays sleep onset, says Maas.
 Leave your iPad in the living room or download an app like f.lux, which works to reduce the stimulating effects of blue light.
-Or you could give one of these five soothing sleeping apps a try!
+In fact, looking at a screen is one of the worst things you could do before bed.

 Think your room is dark?
 Double-check the air filter, humidifier, air conditioner, or the alarm clock for blinking lights.
 “People ask me to check out the environment of their bedrooms and when they turn off the lights, it’s like I've just entered the NASA control room,” says Maas.
 “Bedrooms are full of little lights—enough to disturb sleep even through closed eyelids.”
 Either unplug before bed, throw a towel over items like alarm clocks, or physically turn objects with blinking lights around so they don’t face you, he suggests.

 Sleep under a slew of heavy blankets?
 You may be setting yourself up for a fitful and restless night, says Maas.
 No matter the temperature of your bedroom, if you’re making yourself too warm, you’ll throw off your body’s ability to cool down and thus sleep well.
 Look for light, comfortable bedding—and if you’re prone to night sweats (many women are, says Maas), consider moisture-wicking products.
-Into tech?
-Consider sheets and pillows from Sleep 37.5, a company that infuses technology from athletic and outdoor apparel into bedding to keep your body cool.
-Also consider sleeping without pajamas to help comfortable.
+Also, consider sleeping without pajamas to feel more comfortable.